puzzmo-com/blog.puzzmo.com/content/posts/2024/03/28/an-ode-to-game-plugins.md

 }
 ```

-This being the direct type from our API gives you a sense of what sort of integration points we need when thinking about how "Puzzmo" interacts with an individual game.
-We provide a default fallback implementation that is mostly a NOOP for all of these points, and until someone comes and and says "this game is far along enough to warrant hooking in" then no implementation is needed.
-This is one of the key "TODO"s on taking a Puzzmo Experimental game like Wordbind to "production".
+This code above is a direct port from our API, which gives you a sense of what sort of integration points we need when thinking about how "Puzzmo" interacts with an individual game.

+We provide a default fallback implementation that is mostly a NOOP for all of these extension points, and until someone comes and and says "this game is far along enough to warrant hooking in" then no implementation is needed.
+Going through this list is one of the key "TODO"s on taking a Puzzmo Experimental game like Wordbind to "production".

 So, let's take a look at a concrete example of that.
-This is how we integrate Really Bad Chess into API:
+This is how we integrate Really Bad Chess into the API:

 ```ts
 import { secondsToHms } from "$shared/secondsToHms"